numpy/numpy/doc/source/user/whatisnumpy.rst

 element-by-element fashion, i.e., they broadcast.
-Moreover, in the example above, ``a`` and ``b`` could be multidimensional arrays of the same shape, or a scalar and an array, or even two arrays of with different shapes, provided that the smaller array is "expandable" to the shape of the larger in such a way that the resulting broadcast is unambiguous.
+Moreover, in the example above, ``a`` and ``b`` could be multidimensional arrays of the same shape, or a scalar and an array, or even two arrays of with different shapes provided that the smaller array is "expandable" to the shape of the larger in such a way that the resulting broadcast is unambiguous.
 For detailed "rules" of broadcasting see :ref:`Broadcasting <basics.broadcasting>`.